Members (2018 - 2022)

 - Receive and approve staff recommendations for major service changes.

-- Receive and approve Transit wayfinding, branding and advertising standards and alternative revenue strategies.
+- Receive and approve Transit wayfinding, branding and advertising standards and alternative revenue strategies for the transit system.

 - Provide direction on strategic asset plans (Fleet composition, stations, Park and Ride, on-street amenities) related to operations.

 - Review and approve technology matters related to public transit operations, including Smart Card, on-board technology, communication, control and monitoring systems, real-time data, and customer information, with the ability to refer technology matters to the Information Technology Sub-committee for input as the Transit Commission deems necessary.